snazzypapa/qbitmgr/README.md

 ```

 ```
-usage: qbitmgr {add-cat,add-rule,move,set-limits} [--name] [--genre]
+usage: qbitmgr {"run", "add-cat", "add-rule", "clean", "set-limits"} [--name] [--genre]

 positional arguments:
-  {add-cat,add-rule,move,set-limits,watch}
+  {"run", "add-cat", "add-rule", "clean", "set-limits"}
-                        "add-cat": adds new category to qbittorrent and sets completed download directory to specified genre.
+                        "run": starts filesystem watcher for new and completed torrents "add-cat": adds new category to qbittorrent and sets completed download directory to specified genre.
 Requires '--genre' and '--name' keyword arguments.
                         "add-rule": adds new categgory and new RSS auto download rule to qbittorrent and sets completed download directory to specified genre.
 Requires '--genre' and '--name' keyword arguments.
-                        "move":  deletes unwanted files and moves completed downloads from the qbittorrent downloads directory to whatever directory you prefer
+                        "clean":  checks for completed seeds and deletes extra files and moves files as specified in config
-                        "set-limits": sets share limits in qbittorrent via the qbittorrent API "watch": starts filesystem watcher for new and completed torrents
+                        "set-limits": sets share limits for torrents in qbittorrent via the qbittorrent API

 keyword arguments:
   -h, --help            Show this help message and exit